 Things I’m up to lately:

 - Learning to drive!
 ALL the best people learn in their early 30s, don’t you know.

-- Learning Beginners Italian with Duolingo.
-And restoring my German fluency (at the moment, I can follow the news and read political thinkpieces but barely remember how to have a simple friendly conversation .
+- Trying to work out how best to restore my German fluency (at the moment, I can follow the news and read political thinkpieces but barely remember how to have a simple friendly conversation .
 Mind you, that’s also pretty true of English.
 Boom boom…)

 - I’m in my fifth year of Pilates and I get quite annoyed when people are snarky about it.

 - I’m an advisor to and former trustee of The Dyspraxia Foundation, and support several mental health charities, including Mind and the Campaign Against Living Miserably (CALM) through fundraising, volunteering and paid copywriting/comms work.

 - Generally grabbing life by the wotsits and trying out various new things that aren’t natural to me.